 But there were not too many things left to do for finishing it up.
 I quilted the coaster with the machine.
 As I used the pattern as guides and I had a lot of threads to secure afterwards.
 This took some additional time!

 After securing all my thread ends I attached a matching binding to finish my Secret Santa gift.

 I managed to finish it in time and sent a photo of my little Islamic geometric coaster to the lady I was supposed to surprise.

 Should any of you, my dear readers, be an expert for YouTube, please reach out to me.
-I am very grateful for any tips and advise in this regard.
+I am very grateful for any tips and advice in this regard.

 It was the idea of the quilter’s husband to start the YouTube channel actually.
 So, you can thank him for this new addition to my social media presence. 🙂

 What do you think about this?
-Would you like to see more process time lapses of my projects in future?
+Would you like to see more process time lapses in my projects in the future?
 Please let me know your thoughts in the comment section below.